tahoma2d/tahoma2d_docs/source/scanning_paper_drawings.rst

     - If you are using the **New Level** dialog, type in the **Path:** field, or use the browser button, to set the path for the saving location.

     - If you are defining the level directly in Xsheet/Timeline, right-click the level cells and select **Level Settings** from the menu that opens.
-In the Level Settings window, type in the **Path:** field, or use the browser button, to set the path for the saving location.
+In the Level Settings panel, type in the **Path:** field, or use the browser button, to set the path for the saving location.

 .. note:: If in the browser you choose any project default folder, in the **Path:** field the full path will be replace by the related default folder alias (see  :ref:`Project Default Folders <project_default_folders>`  ).